 - Explore Lost River Gorge.

-Though I didn’t get a chance to explore much of this region, I will say that these 5 spots stayed with me and I’ll explain why I chose to put them on this list.
-I will be showing you amazing photos so you can see why they are worth visiting in this article.
+Though I have explored more than just these 5 spots in the White Mountains, I will say that these 5 in particular stayed with me and I’ll explain why I chose to put them on this list.

 It’s a short, beautiful walk to the actual gorge from the parking area, and Flume Gorge State Park itself is also pretty small, but very beautiful as you can see from the photo I added.